 Facebook Gets in on the Action

-Now that should show you the confidence Facebook has in WhatsApp, considering they only spent $1 billion to acquire Instagram in 2012.
+Now that should show you Facebook’s confidence in WhatsApp, considering they only spent $1 billion to acquire Instagram in 2012.

 The Popularity of WhatsApp Stock Price

 Who Is WhatsApp Stock Price Competition?

 - At this point, it’s safe to say WhatsApp is just competing with itself.
 Even though 8 billion messages a day are exchanged through Facebook Messenger, that’s a paltry sum compared to WhatsApp.
 Too bad there’s no WhatsApp stock price.
 On the other hand, some new services are coming into the market, like Clubhouse.

 New and Exciting Cross-Platform Opportunities

-According to FB CEO Sheryl Sandberg, more than 40 million people view WhatsApp Business Catalog each month.
-What’s exciting is that they soon will allow users an option to “click a WhatsApp icon on a Facebook Shop to chat directly with the business.”
+FB CEO Sheryl Sandberg says more than 40 million people view WhatsApp Business Catalog monthly.
+What’s exciting is that they will soon allow users to “click a WhatsApp icon on a Facebook Shop to chat directly with the business.”

-This cross-platform communication across Facebook, Instagram, and WhatsApp will enable users and businesses alike unencumbered access to message whomever they want.
+This cross-platform communication across Facebook, Instagram, and WhatsApp will enable users and businesses alike unencumbered access to messaging whomever they want.
 Can Parler do that?

 How to Buy WhatsApp Stock?

-It’s possible to invest in WhatsApp; you just have to go through their parent company Facebook.
+IInvesting in WhatsApp is possible you just have to go through their parent company Facebook.
 I know this may not be quite the answer you’re looking for.

-But it’s as close as you can get to a WhatsApp stock price.
-Facebook’s listed on the NASDAQ with stock code FB and at the time of writing was trading around $260.00.
+But it’s as close as possible to a WhatsApp stock price.
+Facebook’s listed on the NASDAQ with the stock code FB and, at the time of writing, was trading around $260.00.